rohan9446/mlx-inference-bench/results.md

 ---

-## 2. Frozen workload
+## 2. Workload specification and known deviations

-Anything in this section must be byte-identical on every machine in the comparison.
+The specification below is what every machine in the comparison must match.
+These runs deviate from it in three ways, documented at the end of this section.

 | Parameter | Value |
 |---|---|